akeneo/pim-helpcenter/content/md/products-super-power/publish-workflow.md

 :::

 ::: warning
 Published products are not compatible with the associations inherited from product models.
+Please also note that associations with quantities and 2-way associations are not compatible with published products.
 :::